Karen W. Pane

 Karen W. Pane is the former Assistant Secretary for Policy and Planning at the Department of Veterans Affairs.
-Prior to her last position she served as the Director of the Office of Performance Monitoring, Center for Program Planning and Results at the United States Department of Labor.
+Before her last position, she served as the Director of the Office of Performance Monitoring, Center for Program Planning and Results at the United States Department of Labor.

 Early life

-Pane is a native Floridian and she attended the University of Florida for her bachelor's degree in Nursing.
-She also attended the University of San Francisco and received a master's degree in Public Affairs.
-Additionally, Pane also served in the United States Navy Reserve Nurse Corps.
+Pane is a native Floridian, and she attended the University of Florida for her bachelor's degree in nursing.
+She also attended the University of San Francisco and received a master's degree in public affairs.
+Additionally, Pane served in the United States Navy Reserve Nurse Corps.